AbdallahS/ggp-hsfc/README.txt

 For an example of using the API see examples/example1.c++.
 Note: important limitations of the current HSFC:

-    - Currently we only support loading a the GDL from a file.
-In future this will be extended to a reading in a GDL string.
+    - Now supports loading a GDL from either a file or a string.
+To load from a file need to use the type boost::filesystem::path.
     - The current HSFC doesn't work with "normal" GDL files.
 Rather it takes a preprocessed GDL with special annotations as produced by the Gadelac tool.
-At some point this functional should be integrated into the HSFC.
+There is currently an optional flag to first process the file with GaDeLac but nothing is currently implemented.

 USING THE PYTHON API
 --------------------